moonchanyong/tui.grid/README.md

 You can also see the older versions of API page on the [releases page](https://github.com/nhn/tui.grid/releases).

-## 🤖 The Toast UI Grid Is an Ultimate Transformer
+## 🤖 The TOAST UI Grid Is an Ultimate Transformer

 ### Data Can Be Displayed in Any Format